LEMUR: Learned Multi-Vector Retrieval: Experiments

-\subsection{End-to-end performance}
+\textbf{MaxSim correlation.} In Appendix~\ref{app:correlation}, we measure Pearson's correlation coefficient and Spearman's rank correlation coefficient between \textsc{Lemur}'s estimates and the exact MaxSim similarities.
+Both correlation coefficients are high ($>$ 0.94) for each dataset.

+\subsection{End-to-End Performance}

-In this section, we compare the end-to-end performance of \textsc{Lemur} against MUVERA~\cite{jayaram2024muvera}, DESSERT~\cite{engels2023dessert}, IGP~\cite{bian2025igp}, and PLAID~\cite{santhanam2022plaid}.
-We use recall to measure the effectivity and queries per second (QPS) to measure the efficiency of the algorithms.
+In this section, we compare the end-to-end performance of \textsc{Lemur} against MUVERA~\citep{jayaram2024muvera}, DESSERT~\citep{engels2023dessert}, IGP~\citep{bian2025igp}, and PLAID~\citep{santhanam2022plaid}.
+We use recall to measure effectiveness, and queries per second (QPS) to measure the efficiency of the algorithms.

-\textbf{\textsc{Lemur} implementation.} For \textsc{Lemur}, we use PyTorch for both training and inference of the model described in Sec.~\ref{sec:implementation}.
-As a single-vector similarity search library, we use Glass~\cite{PyGlass}, an efficient implementation of HNSW~\cite{malkov2018efficient} with scalar quantization.
-We implement the MaxSim reranking using C++.
+\textbf{\textsc{Lemur} implementation.} For \textsc{Lemur}, we use PyTorch for both training and inference for the model described in Section~\ref{sec:implementation}.
+As a single-vector similarity search library, we use Glass~\citep{PyGlass}, an efficient implementation of HNSW~\citep{malkov2018efficient} with scalar quantization.
+We implement MaxSim reranking in C++.

 \textbf{Baseline implementations.} For MUVERA, we use the official C++ implementation to generate the FDEs.
-To ensure a fair comparison, we combine also the FDEs of MUVERA with Glass and the same reranking implementation we use for \textsc{Lemur}.
-For DESSERT and IGP, we use the official C++ implementations, and for PLAID, we use the Rust implementation in the fast-plaid library~\cite{fastplaid2025}.
+To ensure a fair comparison, we also combine MUVERA's FDEs with Glass and the same reranking implementation used for \textsc{Lemur}.
+For DESSERT and IGP, we use the official C++ implementations, and for PLAID, we use the Rust implementation in the fast-plaid library~\citep{fastplaid2025}.

-\textbf{Index hyperparameters.} For both \textsc{Lemur} and the baseline methods, we fix the index hyperparameters to values recommended by authors, except for DESSERT, for which we perform a grid search over $L \in \{32, 64\}, C \in \{5, 7\}$.
-Specifically, for \textsc{Lemur}, we use the hidden layer size $d^\prime = 2048$; for MUVERA, as recommended by \citet{jayaram2024muvera}, we set $R_\text{reps} = 40$, $k_\text{sim} = 6, d_\text{proj} = d$ and then apply a final projection to generate 10240-dimensional FDEs; for PLAID, DESSERT, and IGP, we set the number of clusters as $16\sqrt{n}$ (rounded down to the nearest power of two), where $n$ is the total number of corpus token embeddings.
+\textbf{Index hyperparameters.} For both \textsc{Lemur} and the baseline methods, we fix the index hyperparameters to values recommended by the authors, except for DESSERT, for which we perform a grid search over $L \in \{32, 64\}, C \in \{5, 7\}$.
+Specifically, for \textsc{Lemur}, we set the hidden layer size to $d^\prime = 2048$; for MUVERA, as recommended by \citet{jayaram2024muvera}, we set $R_\text{reps} = 40$, $k_\text{sim} = 6$, $d_\text{proj} = d$ and then apply a final projection to generate 10240-dimensional FDEs; for PLAID, DESSERT, and IGP, we set the number of clusters to $16\sqrt{n}$ (rounded down to the nearest power of two), where $n$ is the number of corpus token embeddings.